earthai-tech/watex/README.md

 ``k`` is collected as continue values (m/darcies) and should be categorized for the naive group of aquifer prediction (NGA).
 The latter is used to predict upstream the  MXS target ``ymxs``.
-Here, we used the default categorization provided by the software and we expect in the area ``2`` minimum groups of the aquifer.
+Here, we used the default categorization provided by the software and we assume that in the area, there are at least ``2`` groups of the aquifer.
 The code is given as:
 ```python
 mxs = wx.MXS (kname ='k', n_groups =2).fit(hdata)
 ymxs=mxs.predictNGA().makeyMXS(categorize_k=True, default_func=True)